opensourcesec/Forager/README.md

 (Invoked with --extract)

-* Reads in a file and extracts IP address and domain indicators
+* Reads in a file and extracts IP addresss, domains, MD5/SHA1/SHA256 hashes, and YARA rules
 * Places the extracted indicators into the intel directory
 * Currently supported filetypes:
   * TXT